 How to get from Tijuana to Cancun

 Cancun is a vibrant beach city overlooking the Caribbean Sea.
-With its crystal blue sea and snow-white sand, the city can be too touristy for some visitors.
-But its location on Mexico’s east coast makes it the perfect jumping-off point to other destinations like Chichen Itza, Isla Mujeres and Holbox.
+With its crystal blue waters and snow-white sand, the city can be too touristy for some visitors.
+But its location on Mexico’s east coast makes it the perfect gateway to other destinations like Chichen Itza, Isla Mujeres and Holbox.

 Tijuana to Cancun by Flight